tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Yes, but quell your excitement.
 The main reason Topson is here is because Tundra, specifically Saksa, had a pretty rough year and was mysteriously missing from a handful of events before finally [deciding to go public](https://twitter.com/Saksadota/status/1682719745110310912) that he's been struggling with anxiety, sleep, and mental health.
 Even TI winners are human.

-In the eleventh hour, Topson, who had spent most of the year farting around on the meme-but-jk-not-really-meme team Old G, was called up to bat moving Nine to 4 position duties.
+In the eleventh hour, Topson, who had spent most of his year farting around on the meme-but-jk-not-really-meme team Old G, was called up to bat moving Nine to 4 position duties.
 You couldn't pay me enough to cover all the Old G drama this year.

 **How was their DPC year?** 1660 points